 Let’s discuss this verbal sparring match between Jesus and these religious leaders on a cultural level.

 As I noted in other chapters, first-century Israel was an honor-and-shame society.
 Verbal and active confrontations happened often.
 By active is meant actions.
 Here the confrontation is both verbal and acted out.
 Jesus won the actual confrontation, and this victory opened the door to his verbal victory with religious leaders who were binding people up with traditions.
 They needed to be loosed from them.
 Jesus shamed the leaders to silence.
-He won.
 It may seem strange to us that Jesus would confront human opponents, because we are not used to doing this in our own lives, and we have heard that Jesus was meek and silent.

 More relevantly, for many years now there has been a teaching going around the Body of Christ that says when Christians are challenged, they are supposed to slink away or not reply.
 This teaching may come from the time of Jesus’s trial when it is said he was as silent as a sheep (Acts 8:32).
 No. He spoke up then, as well (Matt.
 26:64; Mark 14:32; Luke 23:71; John 18:19-23; 32-38; 19:11).
-Therefore, “silence” means submission to the will of God without resisting or fighting back.
+Therefore, “silence” means submission to the will of God without resisting or fighting back physically.
 But here he replied to the religious leaders and defeated them and their inadequate theology.
 Get into a discussion and debate with your challengers.
 Stand toe to toe with them.
 In short, fight like Jesus!
+With anointed words!

 Of course, caution is needed.
 The original context is a life-and-death struggle between the kingdom of God and religious traditions.
 Get the original context, first, before you fight someone in a verbal sparring match.
 This was a clash of worldviews.
 Don’t pick fights or be rude to your spouse or baristas or clerks in the service industry.
 Discuss things with him or her.
 But here Jesus was justified in replying sharply to these oppressive religious leaders.